Side view of an open book with the Radcliffe Camera in the background

 Proposed supervisor

 The faculty assigns a supervisor (or in some cases, two supervisors) to each successful applicant.
-If you suggest a supervisor, this will be taken into account when a supervisor is assigned, but for various reasons the assigned supervisor will not always be the one proposed in your application.
+The proposed supervisor will be taken into account when a supervisor is assigned, but for various reasons the assigned supervisor will not always be the one proposed in your application.

 Referees: